-Computer programming is the process of designing, building and instructing a computer to do a particular computing task.
-To instruct we need to write codes in some particular programming language that our computer can understand.
-There are lots of programming languages today, however here we will learn about QBASIC programming language, which is one of the easy to learn languages for beginners.
+Computer programming is the process of designing, building, and commanding a computer to do a particular computing task.
+We need to write some codes in some particular programming language in order to instruct/command our computer to do a particular task.
+Today we have lots of programming languages to choose, however here we will learn about QBASIC programming language, which is one of the easy to learn languages for beginners.

 What is QBasic Programming?